dpankros/uiuc_cs513_project/part_1.md

 #### Step 1: Review (and update if necessary) your use case description and dataset description

 We expect to discover more features of (and issues with) this dataset, and thus additional use cases, as we proceed with data cleaning (DC).
 Thus, we'll review and update our use cases and dataset descriptions iteratively and as necessary.
 This work will initially be done by Aaron.

+For example, as we proceed with our DC work, we expect we may gain more context as to what, exactly, the various `xpos` and `ypos` values represent in the `MenuItem` table.
+If this happens, we will update our dataset description accordingly.

 #### Step 2: Profile D to identify DQ problems: How do you plan to do it?
 What tools are you going to use?

-We have already identified several large DQ problems.
-We plan to use a combination of SQL (primarily with SQLite), Pandas and OpenRefine to identify further DQ problems in more detail and, likely, to provide more nuance to the known problems.

-We believe we currently know enough about the DQ problems in this dataset to proceed with DC, but we will iteratively refer back to our DQ research process as we proceed.
-This will likely be a combined effort between Aaron and Dave.
+We believe we currently know enough about the DQ problems in this dataset to proceed with DC, but we'll refer back to our DQ research process as we proceed.
+To start the DC process, we plan to use OpenRefine to isolate and fix the known "low hanging fruit" like the heterogenous tag delimiter syntax in the applicable tables (discussed above).
+Tasks like these can be done relatively easily using OpenRefine's basic filtering features.

+After we tackle low-hanging fruit, we plan to use a combination of SQL (primarily SQLite), OpenRefine's more complex features like facets, and Pandas to do more complex data cleaning operations.
+Such operations might include normalizing the various `*_price` columns discussed above, attempting to "fix" `xpos` and `ypos` coordinate values (if possible), or filtering foreign key constraints.

+As we proceed with our profiling process, we plan to feed our discoveries back into step 1 to update our dataset description.

+As this work has significant overlap with step 1, it will likely be a combined effort between Aaron and Dave.

 #### Step 3: Perform DC “proper”: How are you going to do it?
 What tools do you plan to use?
 Who does what?

+This step has some overlap with step 2 since our profiling process will likely involve some DC work.
+In other words, as we identify issues with our data, we'll likely be able to more easily fix them.

-We expect to primarily use OpenRefine to do DC.
+In more detail, we expect to primarily use OpenRefine to do DC.
 We already have a good idea of the domain of values stored in each column.
 From there we can assign a suitable type to each.
-For values that are text, we can further designate a canonical capitalization format, a canonical delimiter, and convert the values to those.
+For values that are text, for example, we can further designate a canonical capitalization format, a canonical delimiter, and convert the values to those.
 Once values are standardized, they can be separated and clustered into groups of like tags.

-One internal suggestion was to script all the data cleaning using python and refine-client.
+We have already tried to script all the data cleaning using OpenRefine's API and the Python [`refine-client`](https://pypi.org/project/refine-client/).
 This idea was discounted when it was observed that the last update to that library was over 10 years ago, and it barely supports python 3.
 In fact, trying to run it using python 3 results in syntax errors from the library.
 Thus, any further attempts to script data cleaning with the official python library have been abandoned.

-In light of that Dave has undertaken to create a new client library as a proof of concept and good progress has already been made.
+In light of that, Dave has undertaken to create a new client library as a proof of concept and good progress has already been made.
 Dave will likely continue this work, but creating a repeatable cleaning workflow allows either member of the team to contribute and change the cleaning process.
-This allows for better collaboration.
+This functionality would thus allow for better collaboration and we anticipate that, like in step 2, this work will be a combined effort between Aaron and Dave.

 #### Step 4: Data quality checking: is `D’` really “cleaner” than D?
 Develop test examples / demos